aave-dao/aave-v3-origin/docs/3.3/Aave-v3.3-features.md

 For the aave protocol it is problematic to have dust debt positions, as there is no incentive to liquidate them, while on the other hand they create an ever increasing liability to the protocol.
 Most of these dust debt positions are caused by the 50% close factor being applied to already small positions.
-In this liquidators can only liquidate 50% of a position which will decrease the overall position value to a point where the gas cost no longer outweighs the liquidation bonus.
+In this case, liquidators can only liquidate 50% of a position which will decrease the overall position value to a point where the gas cost no longer outweighs the liquidation bonus.

 Therefore in order to reduce the accumulation of minor debt positions, a new mechanism is introduced:
 Liquidations up to a 100% close factor are now allowed whenever the total principal or the total debt of the user on the specific reserve being liquidated is below a `MIN_BASE_MAX_CLOSE_FACTOR_THRESHOLD`